RESEARCH STARTER

 Virginia (Pagenkopf) Satir was the oldest of five children born to Alfred and Minnie Pagenkopf.
 She developed a keen interest in reading at a very young age.
 By the age of five, she had decided that she would eventually pursue a career that would involve helping families face and solve problems.

-During her teenage years, Satir’s family moved to Milwaukee, Wisconsin, so that she could attend high school.
-In 1936, she earned a BA in education from Milwaukee State Teachers College (now a part of the University of Wisconsin).
-In 1948, Satir received an MA in social work from the University of Chicago.
+During her teenage years, Satir’s family moved to Milwaukee, Wisconsin, so she could attend high school.
+In 1936, she earned a Bachelor of Arts in Education from Milwaukee State Teachers College (now a part of the University of Wisconsin).
+In 1948, Satir received a Master of Arts in Social Work from the University of Chicago.
 After her first marriage ended in divorce, she married Norman Satir in 1951.
 They divorced in 1957.

 In her efforts to teach people how to cope with their problems, Satir presented hundreds of workshops and training seminars throughout the world.
 Her change-process model focused on personal growth, health, and the worth of each individual.
 She authored or coauthored twelve books, including Conjoint Family Therapy (1964), Peoplemaking (1972), and The New Peoplemaking (1988), all three of which achieved international success.

 In 1976, Satir was awarded the Gold Medal for “outstanding and consistent service to mankind” by the University of Chicago.
-The following year, she organized the Avanta Network to implement the Satir model to help people develop coping skills that would change their lives and help them handle problems in their relationships.
+The following year, she organized the Avanta Network (renamed the Virginia Satir Global Network in 2010) to implement the Satir Model to help people develop coping skills that would change their lives and help them handle problems in their relationships.
 In 1982, the West German government recognized Satir as one of the twelve most influential leaders in the world at that time.
 When Satir died in 1988, she had become internationally acclaimed as a therapist, educator, and author.

 Bibliography